upgundecha/ifttt-build-notifier/README.md

 5. Manage Jenkins > Plugins > Advanced > Upload ```./target/snsnotify.hpi```
 6. Restart Jenkins ([$JENKINS_URL]/restart)

+Let's setup a build notification trigger which will send a direct twitter message when a build is completed with following steps:

-Now, login to IFTTT and do the following:
+First, login to IFTTT and do the following:

 1. Create a new Recipe
 2. Click on `this` part